wangyan-econ/wangyan-econ.github.io/_pages/about.md

 <br> Welcome to my website!

 I'm an Assistant Professor in the School of Economics at Fudan University.
-I earned my Ph.D. in Economics from the School of Social Sciences at Nanyang Technological University.
+I received my Ph.D. in Economics from the School of Social Sciences at Nanyang Technological University.

 My research interests lie in behavioral and experimental finance, with a particular focus on experimental asset markets and market microstructure.